 Facts and Figures

-- Veterinary Hospital is one of the highest rated regional academic veterinary medical complexes in the U.S. with, on average, 27,000 cases annually.
-Since its inception in 1983, the Hospital has treated some 182,000 animals.
+- The NC State Veterinary Hospital is one of the highest rated academic veterinary medical centers in the United States, seeing an average of 35,000 cases annually.

-- Working, 80-acre farm known as the Teaching Animal Unit (TAU).
-The TAU is a dynamic, on-campus teaching lab for students to learn husbandry, production management, and routine procedures used in livestock production.
+- The college’s 80-acre Teaching Animal Unit, or TAU, is a dynamic, on-campus teaching lab for students to learn husbandry, production management and livestock production procedures.

 - The House Officer specialty training program and research funding rank among the top five schools; the College faculty-student ratio is near the top.

 - One of two national centers for the Food Animal Residue Avoidance Databank (FARAD) is located at the College.
 FARAD has been helping to keep drug residues from the public food supply for more than 20 years.

 NC State Veterinary Medicine researchers are key players in discovering the genetic factors that influence many canine health issues